 Rust is a compiled language.
 Its semantics obey a phase distinction between compile-time and run-time.
 Those semantic rules that have a static interpretation govern the success or failure of compilation.
 We refer to these rules as "static semantics".
 Semantic rules called "dynamic semantics" govern the behavior of programs at run-time.
-A program that fails to compile due to violation
+A program that fails to compile due to violation of a compile-time rule has no defined dynamic semantics; the compiler should halt with an error report, and produce no executable artifact.

 The compilation model centres on artifacts called crates.
-Each compilation processes a single crate in source form, and if successful, produces a single crate in binary form: either an executable or a library.
+Each compilation processes a single crate in source form, and if successful, produces a single crate in binary form: either an executable or a library.2